• Networking

 Difference Between Virus And Worms

-Viruses, logic bombs, and backdoors are the example of fragments of programs that require host program and cannot exist solitarily.
-Worms and zombie programs are examples of self-contained programs that don’t need the host and can be executed by the operating system automatically.
+Viruses, logic bombs, and backdoors are examples of malware that need a host program to reach the victim’s computer.
+Worms and zombie programs are examples of malware that are self-contained and don’t need any host program to reach the victim’s computer and are executed on the operating system automatically.

 Content: Virus Vs Worms